Please ensure Javascript is enabled for purposes of website accessibility

 By contrast, technical analysis focuses on the price and volume activity of a stock.
 In its purest form, technical analysis assumes that all the fundamental factors of a company are reflected in the price of its stock.
 Technical analysis studies the market supply and demand in an attempt to identify where a stock’s price will go in the future.

-AAII Stock Screens: aaii.com/stock-screens
+AAII Stock Ideas: aaii.com/stockideas

-The Stock Screens area on the AAII site offers both education and investment ideas for members looking to construct and manage a stock portfolio.
+The Stock Ideas area on the AAII site offers both education and investment ideas for members looking to construct and manage a stock portfolio.
 The area profiles more than 60 strategies grouped by investment style.
 Members can read about factors that make each approach unique, see how a hypothetical portfolio following each approach has performed during various market environments, and access stocks filtered by each screen.
-The cost of an annual membership is $49.
+The cost of an annual membership is $74.

 Morningstar: Morningstar.com

 Morningstar.com is a reliable source for fundamental stock data including historical data, financial statements, and price data for individual companies.
 Morningstar is also the leading source for mutual fund and ETF data, offering a wide range of performance information.
 The site also includes a comprehensive screener and mutual fund ratings.
 The basic service is free and includes five years of data.
-The premium service ($249/yr.) offers 10 years of data and comprehensive research tools including portfolio tracking, analysis, and optimization.
+The premium service (Investor; $249/yr.) offers 10 years of data and comprehensive research tools including portfolio tracking, analysis, and optimization.

 SEC EDGAR: sec.gov/edgar/searchedgar/webusers.htm